-- Contouring dissected remnant geomorphic surfaces: In some places, such as just east of Broken Bow headward erosion has cut back into an older geomorphic surface, leaving bits of the surface preserved between the various drainage divides.
-By obtaining x, y, z points on the preserved sections of the remant surface one can contour to build a model of what the morphology of the older surface might have been.
+Contouring dissected remnant geomorphic surfaces: In some places, such as just east of Broken Bow headward erosion has cut back into an older geomorphic surface, leaving bits of the surface preserved between the various drainage divides.
+By obtaining x, y, z points on the preserved sections of the remnant surface one can contour to build a model of what the morphology of the older surface might have been.

 Copyright by Harmon D. Maher Jr..
 This material may be used for non-profit educational purposes if proper attribution is given.
 Otherwise please contact Harmon D. Maher Jr..
-Last modified
+Last modified 9/06